Beginners Swimming

 Beginners Swimming Lesson 6

-We are learning: to stand again after floating on our back Activity: Pirate ship
+We are learning: to stand again after floating on our back Activity: Overhead relay and supine floating challenges

 Beginners Swimming Lesson 7

 We are learning: to swim a short distance on our back with a float.
-Activity: Partner swim
+Activity: Tug boat challenge and Partner swim

 Beginners Swimming Lesson 8

-We are learning: to push and glide from the side of the pool Activity: Push, glide, kick
+We are learning: to start kicking when our glide slows down Activity: Push, glide, kick

 Beginners Swimming Lesson 9

-We are learning: to use the ‘sculling’ technique to swim on our back.
-Activity: Octopus and Minos
+We are learning: to use the ‘sculling’ technique to move ourselves in the water Activity: Octopus and Minos

 Beginners Swimming Lesson 10

 We are learning: to use ‘doggy paddle’ to swim a short distance on our front.
-Activity: Doggy in the water
+Activity: Doggy Paddle progressions and Treasure Hunt

 Beginners Swimming Lesson 11

 We are learning: to move from a glide into doggy paddle.
-Activity: Assessment for Learning 1
+Activity: Glide into doggy paddle, Assessment for Learning 1

 Beginners Swimming Lesson 12

-We are learning: to swim as far as we are able on our front and back.
-Activity: Assessment for learning 2.
+We are learning: to swim as far as possible on our front or back Activity: Correct body position and Assessment for learning 2.